How To Develop A Recruitment Strategy That Hires Fast

 Hiring manager interview 45-minute video or in-person Assess skills, experience, and role fit Within 5 business days

-Skills assessment or working session Take-home or live task Validate actual ability, not just claimed experience Returned within 2 days
+Skills assessment Take-home or live task Validate actual ability, not just claimed experience Returned within 2 days

-Final interview 30-minute conversation with a second stakeholder Culture and team fit confirmation Same week as assessment
+Final interview 30-minute with second stakeholder Culture and team fit confirmation Same week as assessment

 You’ve found the right person.
-The interviews went well, the scorecard checks out, and everyone on the team agrees.
+The interviews went well, the scorecard checks out, and everyone agrees.
 Now is the worst time to slow down.
-More offers fall apart during the approval and delivery stage than most hiring managers realize, and in a competitive market, every day between verbal confirmation and signed offer letter is a day your candidate is still fielding calls from other companies.
-Building a solid offer process is a core part of how to develop a recruitment strategy that finishes as strong as it starts.
+More offers fall apart during the approval and delivery stage than most hiring managers realise.
+In a competitive market, every day between verbal confirmation and signed offer letter is a day your candidate is still fielding calls from other companies.
+Consequently, building a solid offer process is central to any recruitment strategy that finishes as strong as it starts.

 The verbal offer should happen within 24 hours of your final decision.
-Waiting longer signals hesitation, even when there isn’t any, and it gives candidates time to second-guess the role or accept something else.
-Before you make the call, confirm that every element of the offer is pre-approved so you’re not walking back any numbers after the conversation starts.
+Waiting longer signals hesitation — even when there isn’t any — and gives candidates time to second-guess the role or accept something else.
+Before you make the call, confirm that every element of the offer is pre-approved so you’re not walking back any numbers mid-conversation.

 The gap between a verbal offer and a written offer letter is where more deals die than at any other point in the hiring process.